 They include three women who defended women’s rights.
 All three were jailed without any charge being officially announced.
 Most of the journalists currently detained are awaiting trial.

-When a sentence is finally announced, it can be terrible.
-The religious intellectual and blogger Salman al Awdah was sentenced to death in September.
+When the trials start, it can be terrible.
+A death sentence has been requested by the prosecution for Salman al Awdah.
 One journalist, the poet Fayez Ben Damakh, has completely disappeared.
 He has been missing since September 2017, when he was on the point of launching a TV news channel in Kuwait.
 The Kuwaiti media say he was extradited to Saudi Arabia and was imprisoned there.